eth-vaw-glaciology/course-101-0250-00/website-memo.md

 #### Transform the notebook into a presentation

-1. Populate `my_script.jl` "source" code with
+1. To allow for slide rendering as _slide, subslide or fragment_, populate `my_script.jl` "source" code with
 ```julia
 #nb # %% A slide [markdown] {"slideshow": {"slide_type": "slide/subslide/fragment"}}
 ```
-to allow for slide rendering as slide, subslide or fragment.

 2. To view the notebook as a slideshow, install the [RISE plugin](https://rise.readthedocs.io/en/stable/installation.html).